SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 The `LineFilterChatAction` class leverages detailed prompt configuration and sophisticated logic to facilitate an interactive chat session focused on code discussion.
 By providing clear prompts and managing the chat session efficiently, it offers a valuable tool for developers seeking assistance with their code.

-# generic\DocumentationCompilerAction.kt
+# generic\GenerateDocumentationAction.kt

-The `DocumentationCompilerAction` class is designed to automate the process of compiling documentation from selected files within an IntelliJ IDEA project.
+The `GenerateDocumentationAction` class is designed to automate the process of compiling documentation from selected files within an IntelliJ IDEA project.
 It leverages the OpenAI API to transform the content of these files into a more structured and user-friendly documentation format.
 Below is a detailed explanation of the key components and logic related to the configuration and processing of this action.

 #### Configuration